psycopg/psycopg/docs/api/pool.rst

                        they are returned to the pool.
    :type num_workers: `!int`, default: 3

-   .. versionchanged:: psycopg_pool 3.1
+   .. versionchanged:: 3.1

-        Added `!open` parameter to init method.
+        Added *open* parameter to init method.

-   .. note:: In a future version, the deafult value for the `!open` parameter
+   .. note:: In a future version, the deafult value for the *open* parameter
-        might be changed to `!false`.
+        might be changed to `!False`.
 If you rely on this behaviour (e.g. if you don't use the pool as a context manager) you might want to specify this parameter explicitly.